-- 3.7 The limit in CFD simulation ("CFD_limit" in the Limit Line) will be revised every three years, starting from 1st January 2014, to a new performance level to take account of changes to CFD hardware ownership and running costs. - a.8 Each Team must also limit Restricted Wind Tunnel Testing to a maximum of 80 runs per week and a maximum of 60 hours of tunnel occupancy per week.
-At the end of each Aerodynamic Testing Period it will also have to be demonstrated that the Team has operated according to these Limits. - 4.
-Reporting and Benchmarking - 4.1 Each Team must declare to the FIA in writing the computer resource that is employed for the purpose of Restricted CFD Simulations.
+4. Reporting and Benchmarking

+- 4.1 Each Team must declare to the FIA in writing the computer resource that is employed for the purpose of Restricted CFD Simulations.
 If the hardware is changed or upgraded then a new declaration must be submitted to the FIA within one month of the change. - 4.2 Each Team must declare to the FIA in writing the wind tunnel resource that is employed for the purpose of Restricted Wind Tunnel Testing.
-If a different facility is to be used or if the existing facility is significantly changed or upgraded then a new declaration must be submitted to the FIA within one month of the change. - 4.3 Each Team shall report to the FIA details of its Restricted Wind Tunnel Testing and Restricted CFD Simulations for the preceding Aerodynamic Testing Period within 7 days of the end of that Aerodynamic Testing Period.
+If a different facility is to be used or if the existing facility is significantly changed or upgraded then a new declaration must be submitted to the FIA within one month of the change. - 4.3 Each Team shall report to the FIA details of its Restricted Wind Tunnel Testing and Restricted CFD Simulations for the preceding Aerodynamic Testing Period within 14 days of the end of that Aerodynamic Testing Period.
 The data must be provided in the format specified by the FIA.
 This declaration shall be based on records of the solution time of each Restricted CFD Simulation to a precision of at least the nearest second and on records of the Wind On Time of each wind tunnel run performed during Restricted Wind Tunnel Testing to a precision of at least the nearest second. - 4.4 In order to check on the hardware employed by the Teams and as a means of assuring common application of the restrictions set out in this Appendix, the FIA will arrange for independent benchmarking inspections of both Wind Tunnel and CFD activities to be carried out from time to time.
-Recommendations arising from these inspections will be incorporated into this Appendix. - 5.
-Exceptions to definition of Restricted Wind Tunnel Testing - 5.1 Free testing is permitted (and therefore not within the definition of Restricted Wind Tunnel Testing) for development of suspension and steering systems (Article 10 of the F1 Technical Regulations), brake systems (Article 11 of the F1 Technical Regulations) and wheels and tyres (Article 12 of the F1 Technical Regulations) provided such tests do not concurrently test (or in any way provide incidental data or knowledge) concerning performance or endurance of parts or systems classified as bodywork.
+Recommendations arising from these inspections will be incorporated into this Appendix. - 4.5 These provisions will apply from the 1st January 2015 onwards (as this is the first day of the first Aerodynamic Testing Period of 2015).
+The remaining reporting periods for 2015 and 2016 will be arranged as follows.